substring/sdlgp2kbd/README.md

 # sdlgp2kbd
 Convert GamePad inputs to keyboard inputs.
 Useful for text only UIs (ncurses etc...).
 Simulates keyboard inputs such as arrows, ENTER, TAB, ESC, Page Up/Down.
 This is done using SDL to capture GamePad events through the universal GameController API, and create a keyboard device using uinput

+And it's fast!
+The gamepad input is converted in less than 20µs to a keyboard event.
+No lag!

 # Requirements
 - SDL2
 - Kernel headers